cyplo/blog/content/posts/2015/04/26/cnc-router-arrives.md

 the machine by 2 people is okay, it's still not lightweight, but bearable.
 Putting it on the table was a different affair entirely.
-Careful not to damage anything, especially the motor assemblies - we've put it on a improptu wood ramp.
+Careful not to damage anything, especially the motor assemblies - we've put it on a impromptu wood ramp.
 Using heavy duty straps, we've lifted it up little by little.
 Then some inspection - the quality is really superb, especially of the metal frame !
 After that I got an old PC with Windows XP and parallel port running Mach3 software - I wanted to set it